 Eating and Preparing Wine Cap Mushrooms

 With a little caution and preparation, wine cap mushrooms can be a tasty wild edible.
 They can be cooked and prepared like any other mushroom.
 The flavoring is described as rich and earthy, but unimposing.
 The perfect flavor accompaniment to rich meats, risotto or even just as a tasty side dish on their own.
 Check out this brilliant wine cap mushroom recipe, for an amazing pasta dish!
 Like with most mushrooms, they can be extremely versatile.
 You can easily store them in the refrigerator for a number of days, to be used as and when you need them.

 Cautions to Consider

-Deadly mushroom such as the deathcap may superficially resemble wine caps at certain stages in their life cycle.
+Deadly mushrooms such as the death cap, may superficially resemble wine caps at certain stages in their life cycle.
 When foraging any wild mushroom species, it is extremely important to be able to identify them with certainty.
-Whilst wine cap mushrooms are generally quite easy to identify when young due to their coloring, and well known and usual habitat of wood chips.
+Whilst wine cap mushrooms are generally quite easy to identify when young due to their coloring, and well-known and usual habitat of wood chips.
 As their color begins to fade as they mature, it can become harder to correctly identify the specimen before you.
 It is therefore recommended to only forage for mushrooms if you are confident in correctly distinguishing between different species.

 Did You Know…

-Recent studies have concluded that wine cap mushrooms have the ability to consume a number of nematode species whilst also greatly improve soil health.
-In particular, the pine wood nematode which can pose a serious threat to some conifer forests.
+Recent studies have concluded that wine cap mushrooms have the ability to consume a number of nematode species whilst also greatly improving soil health.
+In particular, the pinewood nematode can pose a serious threat to some conifer forests.
 Scientists are still uncovering all the amazing roles that they could play as a non-invasive and organic pesticide.

 Written by Hannah Sweet